vannjo02/jsgames/readme.md

 ## Issues

-There is an issue I'm running into with postgresql on heroku, such that the transition from sqlite to postgresql is causing problems with authentication, verifying passwords, etc. As per the advice of this stackoverflow answer:
+There was an issue with postgresql is causing problems with bcrypt on heroku.
+The issue has to do with the way psycopg2 stores text.
+To solve this, look at this stackoverflow answer:

 http://stackoverflow.com/a/41441208/7055878

-I decided to try to use .decode('ascii') on the hashed password before storing into the database because of how psycopg2 stores text.
-And then upon checking passwords, I use password.encode('ascii'), to reverse the process.
+Use .decode('ascii') on the hashed password before storing into the database because of how psycopg2 stores text.
+And then upon checking passwords, use password.encode('ascii'), to reverse the process.
+This works just fine with sqlite.

-Things seem to be running ok, however there's still what appears to be a lot finnicky authentication with flask-login now.
-The system is retrieving data more slowly, or something, and flask-login sometimes returns that the user is anonymous, and sometimes that they are logged in.
-This never happened with sqlite.

-I have also changed the password type from 'Text' to 'String'.
-This may be helping slightly, but the server is still seems to be unsure if someone is logged in at any given time, taking multiple refreshes to actually trigger the is_logged_in code.

-If one wanted to test this locally, just go to database.py and change 'DATABASE_URI' to the 'local' variable, and then comment out the DATABASE_URI line.

-In light of the problems above, I've just decided to have the heroku site running on sqlite so that it actually works properly, even if users and scores get deleted all the time.

-## FINAL EDIT

-Just came across this stack overflow question that had the same issue as me, and they fixed it with this line of code in their
-procfile:
+There's an issue with flask-login that causes really weird issues on heroku without adding this line in the procfile:

 web: gunicorn app:app --preload

 Source: http://stackoverflow.com/a/39768181/7055878

-The site should be running completely on heroku's postgresql system now.
+## Personal setup

+If you'd like to use your personal heroku postgresql database, run this code in the command line while working with your project:

+    heroku addons:create heroku-postgresql:hobby-dev

+To get your database url:

+    heroku config -s

+To set up the relations in the database, copy that url, and paste it in the database.py file as the first argument in the 'create_engine' line, (instead of 'local' or 'DATABASE_URI').
+THEN run createdb.py and it will create the relations on that postgresql database.

+After that's done, uncomment this line:

+    DATABASE_URI = os.environ['DATABASE_URL']

+and replace the long url with 'DATABASE_URI'.

 Joshua Vannatter,